Are you an SME or a large company for R&D Tax Credits purposes? Working this out is a crucial part of your claim, but it can be extremely confusing.

 It all depends on whether you and the investor are considered ‘linked’ or ‘partner’ enterprises after the transaction.

-You can learn more about linked and partner enterprises in this comprehensive blog.
+You can learn more about linked and partner enterprises.
 But here’s a quick overview.

 You and your investor will be ‘linked enterprises’ if the investor: